This module covers:

 Dr Sharon Riordan, Programme Leader and Lecturer in Forensic Mental Health Care, University of Birmingham

-Dr Carol McDaniel, a Consultant Forensic Psychiatrist, Birmingham and Solihull Mental Health Foundation Trust and Honorary Lecturer, University of Birmingham.
+Dr Carol McDaniel, Attending Psychiatrist Southwest Centre for Forensic Mental Health Care.
+Assistant Professor - Western University, Canada and Honorary Lecturer, University of Birmingham.

 Guest lecturers – all specialists in the field of Forensic Mental health